19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Combat/Initiative.md

 # Initiative

 When a [Combat](Combat.md) encounter begins, you need to determine [Turn](../Core%20Procedures/Turn.md) order for the [Round](../Core%20Procedures/Round.md).

-"Order" will mean descending order for the purposes of initiative.
+*Order means descending order for the purposes of initiative.*

 ## Initiative Procedure